Posts

 Image

-We are here on the Olympic Peninsula enamored by the beauty that surrounds us.
+We are hiking the Olympic Peninsula, enamored by the beauty.
 It’s absolutely amazing how much of God’s wonderful artwork exists in Washington State.
-As I absorb the air and witness the absolute size of the Puget Sound, I am grateful, puzzled and wonderfully entranced by this spectacular design.
+As I breathe in the air and witness the sheer scale of the Puget Sound, I am grateful and wonderfully entranced by this spectacular design.
 Why would all this beauty be entrusted to us?
-Does nature truly believe that we are capable of protecting and conserving its magnificent resources?
-It has to be from love.
-That's the only conclusion that holds any water.
-There would be no other reason to endow us with such gifts if the feeling didn't spring from love.
-The ocean of water reflects the sunlight and produces a radiance, suggesting that there is more beauty and substance hidden beyond the form.
+Does nature truly believe we are capable of protecting and conserving its magnificent resources?
+It has to be given from love; my only conclusion.
+There would be no reason to endow us with such gifts if wasn’t love.
 Trying to describe God or Mother Nature seems futile.
-We are limited by our language, so we cannot really describe exactly what we see or experience.
-Our descriptions of things are limited by our senses.
-And ...
+We are limited by our language, unable to fully articulate exactly what we see or experience.
+Our perceptions are constrained by our senses, and our senses are incapable of processing the sheer amount of information that exists in this limitless world.
+We absorb much more than we will ever know.
+We see forms and objects, but not the true nature of things.
+Often, we only glimpse nature’s raw b...